citp/privacy-policy-historical/c/cr/cra/crazytje.be.md

-> *The following text is extracted and transformed from the crazytje.be privacy policy that was archived on 2010-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100605052503id_/http%3A//crazytje.be/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the crazytje.be privacy policy that was archived on 2010-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101121052936id_/http%3A//crazytje.be/privacy) for the most accurate reproduction.*

-# Privacy
+# Crazy's Manga

 ## What information do we collect?